Hugh Hudson: 1990s onward

+In 2009, he was in active development on Catalonia, a drama set against the backdrop of the Spanish Civil War based on George Orwell's memoirs, and was preparing to shoot it the next year.
+Described as a "three-sided story", the film was to have starred Colin Firth as Orwell, alongside Geoffrey Rush and an unknown female actress.

 Hudson co-produced Chariots of Fire, the 2012 stage adaptation of the film of the same title.
 The stage adaptation was his idea, for the London Olympic year.
 Also in 2012, it was announced that Hudson would direct Midnight Sun, a feature film about a child who tries to help a family of polar bears on the shrinking polar ice cap.
 Hudson co-wrote the script as well.
 The script became The Journey Home with directors Roger Spottiswoode and Brando Quilici replacing Hudson.

 In 2016, he staged his debut as an opera director with Robert Ward’s setting of The Crucible at the Staatstheater Braunschweig.
 The sets and painted backdrops were designed by British artist Brian Clarke.
 The second run of the opera was to sold-out audiences.

 In 2016, Hudson directed the period drama Altamira, about the discovery of the famous Spanish cave paintings.
 The film stars Antonio Banderas and Rupert Everett.
 The New York Times gave the film a glowing review.
 Released in two U.S. cities the film then was distributed by Netflix in USA/Canada and Sky in the UK.
 The Spanish release was very successful.